connectomicslab/connectomemapper3/paper/paper.md

-To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in Docker [@merkeldocker:2014] and Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App framework [@GorgolewskiBIDSMethods:2017].
+To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in Docker [@merkeldocker:2014] and Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance with the BIDS App framework [@GorgolewskiBIDSMethods:2017].
 This means that the BIDS App of CMP3 can be run on a large diversity of datasets, on Linux, MacOSX, and Windows computers, and on high performance computing systems (clusters) for large-scale analysis.